hswolff/ghost-to-md/README.md

 1. Export your Ghost blog through the export screen: http://ghost.domain.com/ghost/debug/

-1. Clone down this repo.

-  `git clone git@github.com:hswolff/ghost-to-md.git`

-1. Install npm modules:

-  `cd ghost-to-md && npm install`

-1. Move the exported `.json` file into this cloned repo.
+1. Install this module globally so it can be used from the CLI.

+  `npm install -g ghost-to-md`

-1. Run the script.
+1. Run the program, pointing it to your export file.

-  `node index.js`
+  `ghost-to-md ghost-export-file.json`

 # License